layerfMRI/LAYNII/README.md

 3. On Windows, a C++ compiler needs to be installed manually.
 For example with [cygwin](https://cygwin.com/).
 I followed the instructions in this [video](https://www.youtube.com/watch?v=DAlS4hF_PbY).

 ## Comment on makefile and compiler
 Some users seemed to have a compiler installed that does not match the actual CPU architecture of the computer.
-In those cases it can be easier to compile the programs one by one with g++.
-Copy-paste the following into your terminal instead in Step 3:
+In those cases it can be easier to compile the programs with another compiler one by one with g++ (instead of c++).
+Some users seemed to have a compiler installed but do not have make installed.
+Thus, instead of executing 'make all', just copy-paste the following into your terminal in the LAYNII folder.

 ```
 c++ -std=c++11 -DHAVE_ZLIB  -o LN_BOCO src/LN_BOCO.cpp dep/nifti2_io.cpp dep/znzlib.cpp dep/laynii_lib.cpp -I./dep  -lm -lz